 Remote Patient Monitoring for Home Health: Key Points

 While remote patient monitoring and home health focus on home-based care, they offer different benefits.
 Fortunately, Medicare allows home health agencies to utilize remote patient monitoring.
 As a result, patients can reap the benefits of both services and receive optimal outcomes.
-See the Tenovi article for more information about advanced care at home initiatives Find out more about how Tenovi is leading the charge in revolutionizing healthcare by booking your free demo today.
+See the Tenovi article for more information about advanced care at home initiatives.
+Learn more about how Tenovi leads the charge in revolutionizing healthcare by booking your free demo today.